Imposter scams are on the rise: Here’s how to manage the risks

 If you receive any suspicious email or text message that appears to be from Bank of America, forward it to us at abuse@bankofamerica.com.

 Remember: Don’t transfer money or make payments as a result of an unexpected phone call or text.
-Bank of America will never ask you to share your banking credentials or one time passcode, or ask you to send account or company information over text, over email or online.
+Bank of America will never ask you to send us personal information such as an account number, Social Security number, Tax ID or share your One Time Passcode over text, email or online.